ShubhamDeep27/RESTApi_GIN_MYSQL/README.md

-# CRUD REST API GOLANG GIN,GORM AND MYSQL
+# CRUD REST API USING GOLANG GIN Framework,GORM AND MYSQL

 This repository is Application of REST Api with Golang,GORM (ORM),MySQL and Unit Testing(mockgen,httptest).